 Candidates interact virtually in a group of up to six individuals to comprise an Embassy task force charged with allocating resources, to include time, to competing projects in their host country.
-Each candidate receives a package of common background materials, as well as a five-page candidate-specific project to read and absorb.
+Each candidate receives a digital file of common background materials, as well as a five-page candidatespecific project to read and absorb.
 During this phase of the exercise, candidates must work individually - the group rooms are monitored to ensure candidates do not talk or communicate among themselves.
-Candidates may take notes during this exercise.
+Candidates may take notes during this exercise using note-taking software or other writing materials.